gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

     Here box is an array containing the box size along all 3 coordinates of space, respectively Lx, Ly, and Lz.
 Here a cubic box of lateral dimension 3.6 nm is used.

-    Now, let us choose a salt concentration, and calculate the number of ions and water molecules accordingly, while also choosing the total number of residue (here I call residue either a molecule or an ion):
+    Now, let us choose a salt concentration, and calculate the number of ions and water molecules accordingly, while also choosing the total number of residues (here I call residue either a molecule or an ion):

 ..  code-block:: python
     :caption: *to be copied in generategro.py*